 Hip labral tear

-Hip labral tears are more common in people who play certain sports or who have structural abnormalities of the hip.
-If conservative treatments don't help, your doctor may suggest surgery to remove or repair the torn labrum.
+Hip labral tears are more common in people who play certain sports or who have structural problems of the hip.
+If conservative treatments don't help, a health care provider may suggest surgery to repair the torn labrum.

 Products & Services